mensbeam/Arsse/docs/en/025_Using_The_Arsse/020_Importing_and_Exporting.md

 The importer is forgiving, but some OPML files may fail, with the reason printed out.
 Files are either imported in total, or not at all.

-# Exporting Newsfeeds to OPML
+# Exporting newsfeeds to OPML

 It's possible to export not only newsfeeds but also folders and Fever groups to OPML files.
 The process is simple: